 The PhD in Health Behavior Science and Promotion (HBSP) provides the highest degree for health promotion and behavioral science professionals, preparing graduates for research careers in many settings, including academia, non-governmental organizations (business and non-profit), allied health fields, and public service at all levels of national government.
 The curriculum will provide graduate students with the training needed to become effective scientific practitioners with the capacity to conduct independent research in health-related outcomes and promotion, in applied and academic settings.
 Completion of a high-quality PhD dissertation, based on original research, is a key feature of the academic program.
 The research emphasis of the HBSP field is on the assessment of individual (including cognitive and affective domains), social, behavioral and environmental determinants of health, and the development of high quality, theoretically-grounded, and evidence-based health promotion interventions to address health problems in diverse populations.

-- Applications for fall 2018 admittance are due June 30, 2018.
+- Applications for fall admittance are due by June 30.
 Applicants are expected to submit:

 - Current curriculum vitae